-Speaker: Dr Edmund Neill, Lecturer in Modern History
+Speaker: Dr Estelle Paranque, Lecturer in Early Modern History

 This taster will also include an introductory overview of studying at NCH, and there will be ample time for Q&A with Faculty and Student Ambassadors.